jckleiner/config/setup/macos-ansible/README.md

 5. TODO: when using the laptop, the modifiers change, fix that

 ### VsCode
-1. VS-Code with brew
-2. Symlinked settings.json and keybindings.json to “~/Library/Application\ Support/Code/User/”
 3. TODO argv.json symlink?
-4. TODO: extensions manually or a better way??

 ### Git
 * TODO - add email and name?